clj-grenada/grenada-spec/GrenadaFormats.md

 Notes:

- - Somehow like the Grimoire Big Map.
- - The Grimoire Big Map is much harder to query, though.
-Why is it the way it is?
+ - Similar to the Grimoire Big Map.
+(That issue should have a reference to Guten Tag, though.
+I was wondering for some time why it looks how it looks.)

 ### in-memory, sequential